Understanding acute and persistent chronic pain

 So, let’s look at persistent or chronic versus acute pain.
 Persistent and chronic can be used interchangeably as they both represent the same thing.

 Persistent or chronic pain is pain that has lasted for longer than 12 weeks.
 That is pain you have experienced for 3 months or longer, a quarter of the year.
 I want to really drive home that this is long term pain.
-I had sciatica some years ago which lasted for eighteen months.
+Some years ago I had sciatica which lasted for eighteen months.
 I know the trigger for it; training for a charity bike ride, along with having had some back issues since my teenage years.
 I made various changes to my bike, but the impact of all the leaning towards the handlebars didn’t help.
 It was very distracting on a day-to-day basis, especially as I was teaching lots of fitness classes at the time!
 And at the time, I struggled to see a point in the future when the pain would stop being there, but thankfully it did.
 Long term pain impacts all aspects of our life and often those around us.

 But, before we get to the persistent or chronic pain, we have to experience the event/injury.
 This is known as the acute phase.
 This is the part where you injure yourself or however the pain begins for you.
 The acute phase of an injury is said to last for up to twelve weeks (it all depends on you and the presenting issue).